renehorstmann/Pixelc/README.md

 ## Todo
 - some
   - update swarm and santasdayoff
-  - camera set pos pixel perfect (like JumpHare)
-  - u/container.h
-    - stack
-      - all items are in a single column or row
-    - grid?
-      - each item has a grid position and grid size
-    - flow
-      - the items are row or column major ordered
-    - each item has a size
-    - the containers determine the top left pos
-- some_examples
-  - flow container example with hsv colors and different sizes
 - canvas
   - redo
   - save as savestate file each time on change
-- brush dither position wrong
 - config
   - each module may load and save config.json
   - each module uses its name as an object